jindazhao/Fitness-Pals-Application/README.md

 - As a user, I want to be able to add one food item to a goal and then add the goal to the fitness plan
 - As a user, I want to be able to add multiple goals to my fitness plan
 - As a user, I want to be able to view the names of the goals added to my fitness plan

+- As a user, I want to be able to save my fitness plan as an option when I quit my application
+- As a user, I want to be able to load my fitness plan that I had saved when I open the application